 While it is important to execute a last will and testament that makes decisions about what you want to happen after your death, there are a variety of other estate planning tools that can help you provide for your family while addressing your own needs.
 Trusts can help ensure that your assets are protected while simplifying the process of distributing these assets to your beneficiaries.
 You may also create powers of attorney for healthcare or finances to ensure that your wishes will be followed during your lifetime.

-The attorneys of SBK Law Group can help you create a last will and testament that will eliminate uncertainty for your loved ones about how you want your affairs to be handled after your death.
+The estate planning attorneys of SBK Law Group can help you create a last will and testament that will eliminate uncertainty for your loved ones about how you want your affairs to be handled after your death.
 We can also help you create a comprehensive estate plan that provides for your own needs during your lifetime and ensures that you can leave a positive legacy for your family.
 Contact our office today at 630-427-4407 to get started.
-We provide estate planning services to clients in DuPage, Cook, Will, Kendall and Kane counties.
+We provide estate planning services to clients in DuPage County, Kane County, Kendall County, Will County, and Cook County.